hacksu/GitHub-SourceTree/README.md

 <p>and press enter.
 If you don't have it yet, follow these instructions, and then restart your terminal to see if it worked.</p>

 <h2>Windows Git Install Instructions:</h2>
 If you're using a Windows computer, open up Windows Powershell.
 You should be able to find it by searching for it.
-(Command Prompt should also work, but I like powershell more.)
+(Command Prompt would also work.)
 To see if you have git, type: </p>

 ```git --version ```